perspector/Pihole-404/README.md

 To get your pihole up and running (haha), head over to [https://github.com/pi-hole/pi-hole](https://github.com/pi-hole/pi-hole)

 ## Step 2: (Gmail users only) Enable Less Secure App Access and IMAP
-If you are using an email provider other than Gmail, skip to [step 4](#step-4) If you are using Gmail, you need to enable less secure app access to your google account [here](https://myaccount.google.com/lesssecureapps).
+If you are using an email provider other than Gmail, skip to [step 4](#step-4-set-up-the-repo-and-install) If you are using Gmail, you need to enable less secure app access to your google account [here](https://myaccount.google.com/lesssecureapps).
 You also need to enable IMAP, if it is not already enabled [here](https://mail.google.com/mail/u/0/#settings/fwdandpop).
 Scroll down to **IMAP Access** and make sure **Status** is set to **Enable IMAP**.
 I am not sure about other providers as I have not tried them.

-## Step 3: (Gmail users who use 2FA only) If Using 2 Factor Authentication (2FA), Add an App Password to Use Instead of Your Google Account Password
+## Step 3: (Gmail users who use 2FA only) Add an App Password to Use Instead of your Google Account Password
 If using Gmail and you have 2 Facter Authentication setup, do these steps.
-Otherwise, skip to [step 4](#step-4)
+Otherwise, skip to [step 4](#step-4-set-up-the-repo-and-install)
 1. Go to https://myaccount.google.com/
 2. On the left side, select 'Security'
 3. Scroll down to the 'Signing in to Google' section and select 'App Passwords'